Anu Malik – Top 100 Chartbuster Bollywood Hits of My Choice

 Tere Dar Par Sanam – definitely a career defining songs of Anu Malik is still regarded as one among his best 10 soft melodious compositions, and it gained a lot of popularity when got released.
 This particular song has two solo versions, one recorded in Kumar Sanu’s voice and second one in Sadhana Sargam’s voice.
 Qateel Shifai penned the lyrics and the female solo featured Pooja Bhatt and Rahul Roy.
 The male version featured Pooja Bedi aside Rahul Roy.
 However the song drew inspirations from the theme track of 1971 movie ‘Summer of 42’, composed by Michel Legrand.

 4. Badalon Mein Chup Raha Hai from Phir Teri Kahani Yaad Aayi (1993) – The movie also featured a romantic duet by the lead pair, sung by Kumar Sanu and Alka Yagnik.
 Qateel Shifai penned the lyrics.
-The composer extensively used the voices of Kumar Sanu and Alka Yagnik to record the songs of 1990s, and the duo remained the most sought voices of the era too.
+The composer extensively used the voices of Kumar Sanu and Alka Yagnik to record the songs of 1990s, and the duo remained the most sought voices of the decade too.

 5. Baazigar O Baazigar from Baazigar (1993) – Baazigar was the first major hit of Anu Malik’s career, and it played a magnificent role in establishing the careers of both Kajol and SRK, who went on to become the most sought screen pair of Bollywood screen.
 All its songs were extremely melodious and huge blockbusters too.
 Anu Malik received his first Filmfare award for best compositions of Baazigar, and both the singers – Kumar Sanu and Alka Yagnik received nomination for this particular song too.
 Nawab Arzoo penned the lyrics of this title track, and song featured SRK and Kajol.
 It can be said that it’s the first romantic duet filmed on this popular onscreen pair.
 Also read: Top 10 songs of SRK-Kajol combination.

 6. Yeh Kaali Kaali from Baazigar (1993) – This dance number featuring SRK and Kajol was a huge chartbuster, and its dance sequence also got noticed.
 Kumar Sanu received two Filmfare nominations for this movie, and earned it for this one.
 Anu Malik also provided the back vocals.
 Its lyrics were penned by Dev Kohli.
 This song is inspired from ‘The Man Who Plays The Mandolino’ by Dean Martin and ‘Because of You’ by Cover Girls.
+Shah Rukh’s costume for the song was designed by his wife Gauri Khan.

 7. Chupana Bhi from Baazigar (1993) – Though this song featured Kajol and Shah Rukh, it’s better known to be Siddharth Ray’s song.
 It can be tagged under a ghazal, and people still love it for its amazing lyrics penned by Dev Kohli.
 The song had two renditions – one by Pankaj Udhas and second by Vinod Rathod.
 The track sung by Udhas was not included in the film.